WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

 * **Organizing your notes & gathering qualitative data**

-  * Put these individual notes on post-its, like so...

-  * As you do this, add your own -- what are *your* answers to these questions?
-What do YOU think about transportation in NYC? in response to your own questions?
+  * Translate notes to *observation* post-its

 * **Affinity Diagramming exercise**

   * A quick example

-* **Select problem groups** (we'll pass out stickers)
+* **Select problem themes** (

-* Each person choose 3 *individual* problems (post-its) that you're interested in -- we'll come back to these tomorrow!
+* Summarize the themes you found from your affinity diagrams
+* Combine them with issues you've noticed in your observations

 ### Introduction to qualitative vs quantitative data